Efficient Regression in Metric Spaces via Approximate Lipschitz Extension: Regression algorithm

-We claim that the above inequality ensures that the computed hypothesis $h'$ (represented by variables $f(x_i)$ above) is a $6\eta$-perturbation of some hypothesis with Lipschitz constant $L'$.
-To prove this, first note that if $L'=0$, then the statement follows trivially.
-Assume then that (by the discretization of $L'$), $L' \ge \eta$.
-Now note that a hypothesis with Lipschitz constant $(1+3\eta)L'$ is a $3\eta$-perturbation of some hypothesis with Lipschitz constant $L'$.
-(This follows easily by scaling down this hypothesis by a factor of $(1+3\eta)$, and recalling that all values are in the range $[0,1]$.)
-Hence, it suffices to show that the computed hypothesis $h'$ is a $3\eta$-perturbation of some hypothesis $\tilde{h}$ with Lipschitz constant $(1+3\eta)L'$.
-We can construct $\tilde{h}$ as follows: Extract from the sample points $S=\{x_i\}_{i\in[n]}$ a $(\eta/L')$-net $N$, \footnote{The notion of a net referred to here is standard in metric spaces, and means that (i) the distance every two points in $N$ is at least $(\eta/L')$; and (ii) every point in $S$ is within distance $(\eta/L')$ from at least one point in $N$.
-It can be easily constructed by a greedy process. } then for every net-point $z\in N$ set $\tilde{h}(z)=h'(z)$, and extend this function $\tilde h$ from $N$ to all of $S$ without increasing Lipschitz constant by using the McShane-Whitney extension theorem \cite{M34,W34} for real-valued functions.
-Observe that for every two net-points $z\neq z'\in N$,
+\begin{proof} Let us construct a function $\tilde{h}_z$ as follows: Let $S$ be the sample points $\{x_i\}_{i\in[n]}$, and extract from $S$ an $\eta/\Lbar$-net $N$. \footnote{The notion of a net referred to here means that (i) the distance between every two points in $N$ is at least $\eta/\Lbar$; and (ii) every point in $S$ is within distance $\eta/\Lbar$ from at least one point in $N$.
+It can be easily constructed by a greedy process.} For every net-point $v\in N$ set $\tilde{h}_z(v) = \frac{h_z(v)}{1+\eta}$.
+Then extend hypothesis $\tilde{h}_z$ from $N$ to all of the sample $S$ without increasing Lipschitz constant by using the McShane-Whitney extension theorem \cite{MR1562984,Whitney1934} for real-valued functions.\footnote{ The McShane-Whitney extension theorem says that for every metric space $M$ and subset $N \subset M$, every $L$-Lipschitz $f:N\to\R$ can be extended to all of $M$ while preserving the $L$-Lipschitz condition. } This completes the description of $\tilde{h}_z$.